 The Spa at Rudding Park offers a gym, an indoor swimming pool, a juniper log sauna, and a bucket shower.
 Guests can upgrade to access the Roof Top Spa and Garden, which offers an extensive range of thermotherapy and hydrotherapy experiences with views over the mature gardens.

 5. Doxford Hall Hotel and Spa

-Dip in the pool, soak in a bubbling spa bath, drift off in the blissful heat of the sauna… The Aqueous Spa is a haven in which to escape the stresses and strains of modern life, and indulge in a little ‘me-time’.
+Dip in the pool, soak in a bubbling spa bath, drift off in the blissful heat of the sauna… The Aqueous Spa is a haven to escape the stresses and strains of modern life and indulge in a little ‘me-time’.

 As well as the large heated swimming pool, a jacuzzi, a sauna, and a steam room, you can treat yourself to a range of personalized spa experiences.
 Soothing music and comfortable seating make it the ideal area to unwind in between treatments or chill out after a workout.

 Therapeutic and beauty treatments use products from the holistic, vegan spa brand Ytsara.
 From one-off treatments to full or half-day pampering to spa breaks, the treatments here will leave you feeling radiant and restored.

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.